University of Idaho

 portfolio of Greek-letter organizations.

-- Oversee departmental record keeping and data
+- Oversee departmental record keeping and data management.

-- Train, supervise, and evaluate student staff.
+- Train, supervise, and evaluate professional staff, student

 - Support the day to day advising and oversight of the Fraternity